Crime, Police, and Police Resource Statistics

 B.C.
 Crime Trends and Statistics

-British Columbia crime statistics are available in four web publications.
+British Columbia crime statistics are available in five web publications.
 These web publications contain information on the type and incidence of reported crime in B.C.

 Note: The data contained in these publications may vary slightly from previous releases.
 The most current release reflects the most accurate and up-to-date data.